KuanHsiaoKuo/kuanhsiaokuo_dev/src/programming_languages/python/from_local_to_cloud.md

     print(f"File {test_path} deleted!")
 ```

-**4. Data Pipeline Abstraction: Streamlining Data Access and Storage in Big Data and ML Workflows**
+### 5.4.
+Data Pipeline Abstraction: Streamlining Data Access and Storage in Big Data and ML Workflows

 In the realms of Big Data and Machine Learning, data access, processing, and storage often form intricate pipelines.
 Different stages might demand different storage solutions — from high-speed local SSDs for computation to cloud-based